Comfort-Jolade/bikesharing/README.md

 The image below shows the length of time that bikes are checked out for all riders and genders
 ![image](https://user-images.githubusercontent.com/104603037/183523030-0cc4ad6c-9f33-419c-925f-cc457aece6f7.png)

-The highest start is between 4pm and 7pm for all genders.
+The highest start time is between 4pm and 7pm for all genders.

 The image below shows the number of bike trips for all riders and genders for each hour of each day of the week:
 ![image](https://user-images.githubusercontent.com/104603037/183523240-21b75bb1-38ab-4a8a-8648-5074445f7fcc.png)